SAP-samples/teched2023-AD161/exercises/Ex9/README.md

 # Exercise 10 [Optional] - Add Unit Test to the Application
-In this excercise we will add a unit test for automatic urgency determination.
+In this excercise, we will add a unit test for automatic urgency determination.
 The unit test checks that the urgency is raised to **high** according to the incident’s title.

 ## Create a Test for Updating the Urgency from an Incident's Title